Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Limit Distribution Theory for Smooth Wasserstein Distance

 \section{Limit Distribution Theory for Smooth Wasserstein Distance}

 In this section we characterize the limit distribution of $\sqrt{n}\gwass (P_{n},P)$ in all dimensions.
-We also derive consistency of the bootstrap as a means for computing the limit distribution, and establish concentration inequalities for $\gwass (P_{n},P)$.
+We also derive consistency of the bootstrap as a means for computing the limit distribution, establish concentration inequalities for $\gwass (P_{n},P)$, and then explore the two-sample setting.